 A two mile loop (consisting of 2 smaller loops or an all accessible trail) has been designed to incorporate nine stiles.
 These stiles have been ‘adopted’ by local businesses, charities, organisations or artists to re-design, develop or enhance.

 The aim was to generate funds towards the village ‘Raise the Roof’ appeal, but, just prior to its opening, the target was reached.
-Instead, The Stile Trail is there for all to all to enjoy, showing off the landscape and local skills.
+Instead, The Stile Trail is there for all to enjoy, showing off the landscape and local skills.
+Using the blank canvas’ of these crucial pieces of landscape furniture, the Trail could inspire a new way in how our countryside can be acknowledged and valued.

 The Trail has also been produced to attract people into the countryside for alternative reasons.
 It hopes to encourage well-being and entice those less motivated into the landscape to explore.
 It creates awareness of the unique village history, spanning centuries, and its connections to the modern world, weaving between the ruins that provide the evidence.
 The route, starting and finishing at The Trooper Inn, is then dotted with the colourful installations of the designers, highlighting the local crafts, services and schools of the area.